HtmlUnit/htmlunit-csp/README.md

 ### Prerequisites

-You simply only need a local maven installation.
+You need:
+* Java 17 or later
+* A local Maven installation

 ### Building